 - Taxis: Taxis are available throughout the city at taxi stands, airport and train stations or by reserving ahead.
 Taxis are cream with a “TAXI” roof sign.
-A Kurzstrecke option allows for short trips of up to 2 kilometers at a flat rate of 5 euros, while longer journeys cost 2 euros per kilometer (up to 7 kilometers, or 1.50 euro per kilometer after that).

 - Car Rentals: Renting a car is not necessary for travel within Frankfurt, but can be helpful for traveling around the country and exploring the world-famous Autobahn.
 Refer to our full guide on car rentals in Germany for more information.

 - Trains: Deutsche Bahn transports millions of travelers in Germany and beyond every day.
 The earlier you purchase tickets, the cheaper they will be.
 Regional day tickets, weekend tickets, or day tickets for all of Germany are offered so check for discounts.

 - Bikes: Biking is a good way to travel around Frankfurt.
 Second-hand bikes are usually inexpensive, although you should get a receipt as bike theft is rampant.
 If you only need a bike for a short period of time, use one of the many bike-sharing programs.
 Also note that bikes can be taken on Frankfurt’s metro system for free, but they may be refused during peak hours.